privacyguides/privacyguides.org/docs/android.md

 - Consider price beating options and specials offered at physical stores.
 - Look at online community bargain sites in your country.
 These can alert you to good sales.
 - Google provides a list showing the [support cycle](https://support.google.com/nexus/answer/4457705) for each one of their devices.
 The price per day for a device can be calculated as: $\text{Cost} \over \text {EOL Date}-\text{Current Date}$, meaning that the longer use of the device the lower cost per day.
+- If the Pixel is unavailable in your region, the [NitroPhone](https://shop.nitrokey.com/shop) can be shipped globally.

 ## General Apps